Next: , Previous: , Up: Available Constraints [Contents][Index]

 bounds

-A bounds-consistency algorithm [Lopez-Ortiz 03] is used, which runs in O(n log n) time for n variables.
+A bounds-consistency algorithm [Lopez-Ortiz 03] is used, which runs in O(n log n) time for n arguments.

 value

 The default for all_different/[1,2].
-An algorithm achieving exactly the same pruning as a set of pairwise inequality constraints is used, roughly linear in the number of variables.
+An algorithm achieving exactly the same pruning as a set of pairwise inequality constraints is used, roughly linear in the number of arguments.

 circuit(Boolean)